 "Who would bother to give something like that to her?"
 I overheard her sneer to our coworker Lauren.

 I had no idea where this sudden confidence came from, but I was tired of it.
-All of it, the plain the rut, the lack of purpose or adventure, but most of all I was tired of the lack of confidence.
+All of it; the rut, the lack of purpose or adventure, but most of all I was tired of my lack of confidence.